cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 Note how it took the time of the block when v1 stopped.

-You can similarly confirm that the player infos are correctly saved.
+You can similarly confirm that the player info files are correctly saved.
 Congratulations, you have upgraded your blockchain almost as if in production.

 ## Next up